zaiisao/Documentation/en/Audio Broadcast/start_live_audio_ios.md

 After setting the client role, you can call the `joinChannelByToken` method to join a channel.
 In this method, set the following parameters:

-- channelId: Specify the channel name that you want to join.
+- `channelId`: Specify the channel name that you want to join.
 Input your `channelId` before running the sample code.
-- token: Pass a token that identifies the role and privilege of the user.
+- `token`: Pass a token that identifies the role and privilege of the user.
 You can set it as one of the following values:
 	- `nil`.
 	- A temporary token generated in Console.
 A temporary token is valid for 24 hours.
 For details, see [Get a Temporary Token](https://docs.agora.io/en/Agora%20Platform/token?platform=All%20Platforms#get-a-temporary-token).
 	- A token generated at the server.
 This applies to scenarios with high-security requirements.
 For details, see [Generate a token from Your Server](../../en/Audio%20Broadcast/token_server_cpp.md).
 	<div class="alert note">If your project has enabled the app certificate, ensure that you provide a token.</div>
-- uid: ID of the local user that is an integer and should be unique.
-If you set `uid` as 0,  the SDK assigns a user ID for the local user and returns it in the `joinSuccessBlock` callback.
+- `uid`: ID of the local user that is an integer and should be unique.
+If you set `uid` as `0`,  the SDK assigns a user ID for the local user and returns it in the `joinSuccessBlock` callback.
-- joinSuccessBlock: Returns that the user joins the specified channel.
+- `joinSuccessBlock`: Returns that the user joins the specified channel.
 It is same as `didJoinChannel`.
 We recommend setting `joinSuccessBlock` as `nil`, so that the SDK can trigger the `didJoinChannel` callback.

 For more details on the parameter settings, see [joinChannelByToken](https://docs.agora.io/en/Audio%20Broadcast/API%20Reference/oc/Classes/AgoraRtcEngineKit.html#//api/name/joinChannelByToken:channelId:info:uid:joinSuccess:).

-<div class="alert note">For Native SDKs prior to v3.0.0, you need to call <code>enableWebSdkInteroperability</code> to enable the interoperability with the Web SDK if there is a Web users in the channel.
-As of v3.0.0, the Native SDK enables its interoperability with the Web SDK by default.</div>
+<div class="alert note">For RTC Native SDKs prior to v3.0.0, you need to call <code>enableWebSdkInteroperability</code> to enable the interoperability with the RTC Web SDK if there is a Web users in the channel.
+As of v3.0.0, the RTC Native SDK enables its interoperability with the RTC Web SDK by default.</div>

 ```objective-c
 // Objective-C